 Step Twelve is about taking the message of couple recovery to other couples.
 Those who have worked the Twelve Steps have much to offer other couples.
 When we are able to shine the light of our own recovery experiences in such a manner that others find their own way, we are practicing the Twelfth Step.

 We acquire new depth and understanding of the wisdom of the Twelve Steps.
-As we watch those couples around us being transformed, we witness the spiritual nature of the program in action.
+As we watch other couples around us being transformed, we witness the spiritual nature of the program in action.
 We come to believe in miracles.

-- Sharing as a couple in RCA meetings.
+- Sharing as a couple in RCA meetings

-- Seeking and accepting service positions.
+- Seeking and accepting service positions

-- Being sponsors and temporary sponsors.
+- Being sponsors and temporary sponsors

 - Carrying the message of hope to others: